D-Tony2020/Interactive-Lab-Hub/Lab 3/README.md

 ### <mark> Drafting & Modeling </mark>

 <mark> We modeled our enclosure in Rhino 3D.
 This time we made sure to accommodate all the internal electronics within the device.
 The doorbell was modeled with a modern aesthetic in mind, with beveled edges and a perforated speaker in the front, with a central button in the middle to ring the doorbell.
-Design was base off traditional injection molding processes and translated to 3D printing to preserve materiality. </mark>
+The design was based on traditional injection molding processes and translated to 3D printing to preserve materiality. </mark>

 ![Draft 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%203/Sketches/Draft_1.png)
 ![Draft 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%203/Sketches/Draft_2.png)